-The lighthouses of the Peninsula, favorite visitor stops both winter and summer, are two of 750 guarding the shores of the United States.
+The lighthouses of the Peninsula are favorite visitor stops both winter and summer.
+These historic lighthouses are two of 750 guarding the shores of the United States.
 Completed in 1856, the Cape Disappointment Lighthouse guides sailors into the mouth of the Columbia River from the south.
 The century-old North Head Lighthouse, completed in 1898, guides mariners approaching from the north.
 Both lighthouses were taken under the jurisdiction of the U.S. Coast Guard in 1939.

-The Peninsula’s first lighthouse, Cape Disappointment, had a bumpy beginning.
-As early as 1848, a government survey had recommended a lighthouse due to the great number of shipwrecks.
-Lighthouse construction materials were underway in 1853, stashed in the hull of the ship Oriole when it sank two miles off shore.
+The Peninsula’s first lighthouse at Cape Disappointment had a bumpy beginning.
+As early as 1848, a government survey had recommended a lighthouse due to a large number of shipwrecks.
+Lighthouse construction materials were in route in 1853 and stashed in the hull of the Oriole when it sank two miles offshore.
 While a few items were salvaged, the bulk of the shipment was lost.

-Both lighthouses were taken under the jurisdiction of the U.S. Coast Guard in 1939.
-In the early 1990s the Cape Disappointment light underwent a major renovation, complete with a new paint job with black and white stripes with a dark green top.
+Both lighthouses were taken under the jurisdiction of the U.S. Coast Guard in 1939, but the North Head Lighthouse was recently transferred to the care of Washington State Parks and is currently undergoing restoration work.
+In the early 1990s, the Cape Disappointment light underwent a major renovation, complete with a new paint job with black and white stripes with a dark green top.

 Did You Know?